Anchorage Water Quality at a Glance

 Latest Testing Results

-- Compliance Status: Anchorage’s water consistently meets all federal and state drinking water standards, maintaining compliance with EPA and Alaska Department of Environmental Conservation regulations.
+• Compliance Status: Anchorage’s water consistently meets all federal and state drinking water standards, maintaining compliance with EPA and Alaska Department of Environmental Conservation regulations as of the latest quarter (April-June 2024).

 Water Sources

-- Eklutna Lake: Primary source (approximately 85-90% of supply) located in the Chugach Mountains, which receives water from pristine snowmelt and glacial runoff.
+• Eklutna Lake: Primary source (approximately 85-90% of supply) located in the Chugach Mountains, fed by pristine snowmelt and glacial runoff from the Chugach Mountain wilderness.

-- Ship Creek: Secondary surface water source providing additional supply capacity during peak demand periods.
+• Ship Creek: Secondary surface water source providing additional supply capacity during peak demand periods, also sourced from protected watershed areas.

-- Groundwater Wells: Ten high-production wells throughout Anchorage and Eagle River contribute approximately 10-15% of total water supply, primarily used during periods of high demand.
+• Groundwater Wells: Ten high-production wells throughout Anchorage and Eagle River contribute approximately 10-15% of total water supply, tapping into deep aquifers recharged by mountain sources.

 Advanced Treatment Technology

-- Disinfection Process: Hypochlorite disinfection is maintained throughout the distribution system to ensure water safety, with fluoride added in accordance with municipal code requirements for dental health.
+• Disinfection Process: Hypochlorite disinfection is maintained throughout the distribution system to ensure water safety, with fluoride added at 0.7 ppm in accordance with Anchorage Municipal Code requirements for dental health.

 Infrastructure Management

-- Distribution Network: Nearly 1,000 miles of water distribution pipelines, supplemented by booster pumps and pressure regulating valves to maintain appropriate service pressures throughout the system.
+• Distribution Network: Nearly 1,000 miles of water distribution pipelines (850 miles of distribution system), supplemented by booster pumps and pressure regulating valves to maintain appropriate service pressures throughout the system.

 Community Support Initiatives

-AWWU provides extensive customer services through various programs, including online account management, convenient payment options, and responsive emergency services.
+AWWU provides extensive customer services through various programs, including online account management, convenient payment options, and responsive emergency services available 24/7 at (907) 564-2700.
 Educational outreach helps residents understand water quality, conservation practices, and the value of Alaska’s pristine water resources.
 The utility’s commitment to transparent communication includes publishing comprehensive water quality reports containing federal and state regulated drinking water test results.
 AWWU’s professional workforce of approximately 300 employees—including treatment plant operators, engineers, laboratory technicians, maintenance crews, and customer service representatives—demonstrates the utility’s commitment to operational excellence and public health protection.

 Recommendations for Anchorage Residents